anantnrg/Aceelectron/README.md

 **Aceelectron** is an awesome Electron.js :electron: boilerplate.
 It is designed to accelerate your Electron.js app develeopment.
 It includes by default, a customized window, titlebar, rounded corners, a transparent background and Hot Reloading.
 It is built so that you can get a head start into Electron.js and don't have to spend time creating a base environment for your project.

+Made with :heart: by Anant Narayan.
+Check out my [other projects](https://github.com/anantnrg)

 <!-- TOC -->
 ## Table Of Contents
 - [Aceelectron](#Aceelectron)